geopm/geopm/integration/experiment/README.md

 Used to generate a json file containing descriptive information about the compute nodes where jobs are running.
 Each experiment creates one of these json files at run time.
-The machine object may be used to configure an application and it is refered to by the "gen" analysis scripts to understand the system where the jobs were run without requiring compute node access.
+The machine object may be used to configure an application and it is referred to by the "gen" analysis scripts to understand the system where the jobs were run without requiring compute node access.